Harshal7797/Java-Applications/README.md

   ## Enhancements
   1. Allows multiple user to reuse this code with their credential to post, delete and show tweet.
   2. Support search History.
-  3. Print out user define selected field from Tweet Object.
+  3. Print out user define selected field from Tweet Object

 # Java Grep App